Ithaca Bombers: Overview

 The Ithaca athletics nickname "Bombers" is unique in NCAA athletics, and the origins of the nickname are obscure.
 Ithaca College's sports teams were originally named the Cayugas, but the name was changed to the Bombers sometime in the 1930s.
 Some other names that have been used for Ithaca College's teams include: Blue Team, Blues, Blue and Gold, Collegians, and the Seneca Streeters.
 Several possibilities for the change to the "Bombers" have been posited.
 The most common explanation is that the school's baseball uniforms—white with navy blue pinstripes and an interlocking "IC" on the left chest—bear a striking resemblance to the distinctive home uniforms of the New York Yankees, who are known as the Bronx Bombers.
 It may also have referred to the Ithaca basketball team of that era and its propensity for half-court "bombs".
 Grumman Aircraft also manufactured airplanes including bombers in Ithaca for many years.
 The first "Bombers" reference on record was in the December 17, 1938 issue of the Rochester Times-Union in a men's basketball article.

 The name has at times sparked controversy for its perceived violent connotations.
 It is an occasional source of umbrage from Ithaca's prominent pacifist community, but the athletics department has consistently stated it has no interest in changing the name.
 The athletics logo has in the past incorporated World War II era fighter planes, but currently does not, and the school does not currently have a physical mascot to personify the name.
 In 2010 the school launched a contest to choose one.
 It received over 250 suggestions and narrowed the field down to three: a phoenix, a flying squirrel, and a Lake Beast.
 In June 2011, President Rochon announced that the school would discontinue the search due to opposition in the alumni community.

+The Kelsey Partridge Bird Natatorium, home of Ithaca's swimming & diving teams, is a 47,000 square foot, 9-lane 50 meter Olympic-size swimming pool.
+The pool hosted the 2015 Big East Conference Swimming & Diving Championships.
 Ithaca College remodeled the Hill Center in 2013.
 The building features hardwood floors (Ben Light Gymnasium) as well as coaches offices.
 The building is home to Ithaca's men's and women's basketball teams, women's volleyball team, wrestling, and gymnastics.
 Ithaca also opened the Athletics & Events Center in 2011, a $65.5 million facility funded by donors.
 The facility is mainly used by the school's varsity athletes.
-It has a 47,000 square foot, 9-lane 50 meter Olympic-size pool.
 The building also has Glazer Arena, a 130,000 square foot event space.
 It is a track and field center that doubles as a practice facility for lacrosse, field hockey, soccer, baseball, tennis, and football.
 The facility was designed by the architectural firm Moody Nolan and began construction in June 2009.